LGN520/farreach-public/docs/tofino-xindex-dpdk-memory-varkv.md

 				- NOTE: latest_id is always larger than the two ss_id, and latest_id >= 0
 			* Each snapshot version of 2 has ss_value, ss_id (id of the snapshot), and ss_status (isremoved, version check)
 				- NOTE: ss_id = -1: empty snapshot value; ss_id = k: valid entry with snapshot value at the beginning of epoch k
-				- NOTE: snapshot version cannot be in removed status, because if latest version is removed, xindex will insert new record instead of updating removed one
+				- NOTE: snapshot version may be in removed status
+					+ In normal case, if latest version is removed, xindex will insert new record instead of updating removed one and making snapshot
+					+ However, during compact, removed value of data may be merged into atomic value of buffer as a snaoshot!
 			* We increase the snapshot id by 1 when making snapshot
 				- NOTE: snapshot id can be local to each server in a practical distributed KVS
-		+ TODO: Pass snapshot_id to each operation (init/SCAN/PUT/DEL) for consistent snapshot of atomic values (xindex.h, xindex_root.h, xindex_group.h, xindex_buffer.h, and xindex\*\_impl.h)
+		+ Pass snapshot_id to each operation (init/SCAN/PUT/DEL) for consistent snapshot of atomic values (xindex.h, xindex_root.h, xindex_group.h, xindex_buffer.h, and xindex\*\_impl.h)
 			* When inserting a new record
 				- Set latest_id = current snapshot_id and update the latest vlaue
 			* When updating an existing record